Too many children facing ‘unorthodox’ schooling since pandemic, Ofsted boss says

 In September, the Labour Government announced that single-phrase headline Ofsted grades for state schools in England would be scrapped.

-Ofsted also announced reforms after its major Big Listen public consultation earlier this year, including plans to introduce a “report card” to provide more detail and nuance about institutions.
+Ofsted announced reforms after its major Big Listen public consultation earlier this year – including plans to introduce report cards to provide more detail and nuance about institutions.

-Sir Martyn said: “As we introduce changes to the way we work, we will not shy away from calling out unacceptable education or care.
-But we will also highlight and champion great work and positive outcomes.”
+Julie McCulloch, director of policy at the Association of School and College Leaders (ASCL), said: “Schools are striving to maximise the education their pupils receive, even in very difficult circumstances.

-Ofsted’s report concluded that outcomes for children and young people with Send are “poor”.
+“Where hybrid models are being adopted, this is often in cases where children have not been attending school at all and forms part of a pathway back to full-time education.